 Whenever you’re online, you’re flooded with content.
-If you’re thinking about getting into your own online publishing, you’ve likely wondered if you should create a blog vs website.
+If you’re thinking about getting into online publishing or creating a bigger online presence, you’ve likely wondered if you should create a blog vs website.

 Each is similar yet distinctly different at the same time.
 Your reason to publish on the web will have a large part in determining what works for you.
-Ultimately, choosing to use a blog or a website without knowing the difference can mean a lot of wasted time and hardly any online presence to show for it.
+Ultimately, choosing which one to use without knowing the difference can mean a lot of wasted time and hardly any online presence to show for it.

-Blogs are regularly updated weblogs that show the creator’s blog posts in reverse chronological order.
+Blogs are regularly updated and show the creator’s posts in reverse chronological order.
 They are more casual, less formal, and focus on connections with readers.
-Keeping current is a cornerstone of blogging success.
-Without regular, new content bloggers can end up losing a large portion of their readers.
+Keeping current is a cornerstone of success.
+Without regular, new content creators can end up losing a large portion of their readers.

 Websites are more static, often directing readers to specific information for say, a small business.

 These can include things like an online store, information about services offered, or provide relevant, helpful information.
-Websites function more to provide information for interested parties more than anything.
+Its function is to provide information for interested parties more than anything.

 That may mean store hours or information about pet health.
-Usually, a website will encompass a set of pages that remain related to the website owner but aren’t something to be checked every week for updates.
+Usually, it will encompass a set of pages that remain related to its owner but aren’t something to be checked every week for updates.

-Thanks in large part to the innovation of the WordPress website, there are many people that use the terms blog and website interchangeably.
+Thanks in large part to the innovation of the WordPress website, there are many people that use the terms interchangeably.
 It’s understandable when factoring in all the crossover features the two now have.

 There is a fair share of pros and cons for each.
-How these all weigh out can depend on the type of website or blog you’re looking to create.
-Either way, when it comes right down to it, what’s the difference in a blog vs website?
+How these all weigh out can depend on the type you’re looking to create.
+Either way, when it comes right down to it, what’s the difference?

 Dynamic vs Static